mrseanryan/tslint-folders/README.md

 | models          | models folder of UI components.
 Can only import from utils.                             |
 | utils           | A 'utils' folder.
 It should not import any other recognised folders.                    |

-Example validation: 'components' should be able to import from 'models', but not the other way around (components is at a higher level of abstraction, and also want to avoid 2-way dependencies).
+**Example validation**: 'components' should be able to import from 'models', but not the other way around (components is at a higher level of abstraction, and also want to avoid 2-way dependencies).

 ## that's it